ePages-de/epages-docs/soap/tutorial-use-webservice.md

 ## 1.1 Existing development environment

-In order to being able using a web service, make sure to an appropriate development environment in place such as Java, .NET or Perl.
+In order to be able to use a web service, make sure to have an appropriate development environment in place such as Java, .NET or Perl.

 ## 1.2 Installed ePages DemoShop